 How to Keep Cats Off Counters Successfully

 Owning a cat can bring love, laughter, cuddles, and lots of adventure into your life.
 They’re curious creatures who love to explore.
-In mere seconds, cats can go from splaying out on the floor in full relaxation mode to springing up onto high surfaces like countertops.
-While it’s fun to watch their wild traits play out, them perching on unwanted places can be a nuisance.
+Cats can go from splaying out on the floor in full relaxation mode to springing up onto high surfaces like countertops.
+While it’s fun to watch their wild traits play out, their perching on unwanted places can be a nuisance.

 If you’ve ever wondered how to keep cats off counters, we have you covered with this guide.

 Why Do Cats Jump on Counters?

 Cats are expressive creatures.
 When they feel threatened (or even just disturbed), they’ll express their natural instinct to climb.
 “High vantage points allow your cat to observe the world from a place of safety and escape if it feels the need to do so,” explain the experts at VCA Animal Hospitals.

 Other times, it’s just about what feels good mentally and physically.
 Cats are built to climb, with physical attributes like hydraulic haunches that spring them through the air, and claws meant for gripping and pulling them up to high places.
 Their curious attitudes keep them on their toes as they seek spaces to explore.